Codemaine/React-Mesh-Gradient/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+This package is a revamp of the archived [react-mesh-gradient](https://www.npmjs.com/package/react-mesh-gradient) package.

 ![Example of a Wireframe Mesh Gradient][product-screenshot]
 ![Example of a regular gradient][product-screenshot2]